 For the first year of issue, the Buffalo Nickel was produced in two distinct types.
 The original or Type 1 design features the buffalo standing on a raised mound.
 The revised or Type 2 design features the buffalo standing on a flat plane or line.
 The main purpose of the redesign was to place the inscription “FIVE CENTS” within a recessed area so it would not wear away quickly in circulation.

-For the second type (Buy on eBay), production was 29,857,186 at Philadelphia, 4,156,000 at Denver, and 1,209,000 at San Francisco.
+For the 1913 Type 2 Buffalo Nickel (Buy on eBay), production was 29,857,186 at Philadelphia, 4,156,000 at Denver, and 1,209,000 at San Francisco.
 Both the “D” and “S” mint mark coins are considered semi-keys for anyone assembling a circulated set.
-Each of the coins is more conditionally challenging in mint state grades and command premiums above the type 1 versions.
+Each of the coins is more conditionally challenging in Mint State grades and command premiums above the Type 1 versions.
 Often these coins will be less fully struck, a problem that would persist for later years of the series.

 - Designer: James Earle Fraser